ng-angular-stack/ng-query/apps/docs/examples/overview.md

 - Display a user by using a cached global query
 - Plug the userId from the signal store to the global query
+- Toggle Api error via a checkbox
+- Mutate the user data
+  - Optimistic update the query state on mutate
+  - Reload if the API return an error

 ## A cached global query used without store